-Mistakes New Jersey Homeowners Make that Attract American Cockroaches
+Mistakes New Jersey Homeowners Make That Attract American Cockroaches

 If we were to say, you shouldn't pour a bag of chips on the ground in your backyard because it will attract cockroaches, you would probably agree with us.
 Chips are an obvious food source for pests, right?
 The truth is that cockroaches eat a lot of things you wouldn't consider to be food.
 One of the mistakes New Jersey homeowners makes that attracts American cockroaches is they believe those insects eat what people eat.

-But you may be surprised to learn about some of the things cockroaches eat:
+You may be surprised to learn about some of the things cockroaches eat:

 - Cockroaches eat rotting organic matter from animals and plants.
 If you have exposed trash or a dead rodent in your yard, these insects are going to love your yard.